 Until major infrastructure, water storing, and widespread water protecting become the norm, the future looks bleak.
 Imagine potential home buyers searching for real estate, and instead of drooling over vast expanses of decking or chef-quality kitchens, they put in premium offers for homes with deep, private wells, or near planned infrastructure updates.
 Or, those who can afford it search for exclusive communities with their own monitored water supply.
 Farm ponds, far-distance from pipelines, or private water storage systems could become the features of highest interest among home buyers with the financial means to purchase them.

 The point is that finding a place to live where the water is safe to drink may become difficult in the not-too-distant future.
-For communities in the thick of infrastructure issues, where supplies are dwindling, near fracking/chemical contaminated water supplies, in areas of lengthening droughts, or even in areas hit by natural disasters, bottled water has become their norm.
-You may be thinking of Flint, Michigan, (where homes are still selling, though I wonder if sale prices have been impacted) but there are more areas of the US where water reaching homes is unsafe to drink.
+For communities with infrastructure issues, where water supplies are dwindling, near fracking/chemical contaminated water supplies, in areas of lengthening droughts, or in areas hit by natural disasters, bottled water has become their norm.
+You may be thinking of Flint, Michigan (where homes are still selling, though I wonder if sale prices have been impacted); but, there are more areas of the US where water reaching homes is unsafe to drink.
 Heck, around North Carolina there are people living in homes where the wells are not drinkable, or have run dry, or city water quality has fallen.

 So, the next time that you face a move, in addition to checking out the local schools and community services, you just might want to check for water issues in the area.
 And, you might think about testing the water before you put in an offer on any property.

 Annual US Infrastructure Report Card by the American Society of Civil Engineers (ASCE) — www.infrastructurereportcard.org (2017 rating of D+)